Well, it was about time… I just purchased two Ubiquiti UniFi US-8 Gigabit Switches to replace a couple of aged Linksys Routers and Switches.

 I’m especially excited to say that I’ve been invited to be special VIP Influencer for the event, so I’ll be posting some content on Twitter, LinkedIn, and of course generating some posts on my blog.

-Looking at using SSD and NVMe with your FreeNAS setup and ZFS?
+Looking at using SSD and NVMe with your FreeNAS or TrueNAS setup and ZFS?
 There’s considerations and optimizations that must be factored in to make sure you’re not wasting all that sweet performance.
-In this post I’ll be providing you with my own FreeNAS ZFS optimizations for SSD and NVMe.
+In this post I’ll be providing you with my own FreeNAS and TrueNAS ZFS optimizations for SSD and NVMe.

-This post will contain observations and tweaks I’ve discovered during testing and production of a FreeNAS ZFS pool sitting on NVMe vdevs.
+This post will contain observations and tweaks I’ve discovered during testing and production of a FreeNAS ZFS pool sitting on NVMe vdevs, which I have since upgraded to TrueNAS Core.
 I will update it with more information as I use and test the array more.

 It’s important to note that while your SSD and/or NVMe ZFS pool technically could reach insane speeds, you will probably always be limited by the network access speeds.